Colac Bay to Stirling Point

 Within 10 minutes, both of us, sensing we had to keep moving, shook hands and resumed our walking.
 I had not planned to walk the whole length of Oreti Beach in a single day.
 Because I had some support at this stage, I was aiming for a “takeout” somewhere mid-way along the beach, where Linda could meet me with her rental car and return me the next morning.
 Trouble was, at this time of day, owing to my slow pace and developing foot pain, I was unlikely to make my way to the most obvious takeout point – about 18 km down the beach – without risking some further injury and stress on my foot.

-There was absolutely no way I was risking any further injury at this stage of the journey.
+There was absolutely no way I was risking any further injury at that stage of the journey.
 So, instead, after scanning my map, I aimed for a promising spot about 12 km ahead, where there looked to be a farm track not far from the beach that, in turn, would lead to a rural road.
 I asked Linda to meet me at a point on that road, with her car, around 4 pm.

 The map proved to be garbage.
 What looked to be narrow row of dunes between the farm track and the beach was, in fact, an up-and-down obstacle course of slippery sand and hidden gorges obscured by tussock that went on for close to 500 metres.
 This caused incredible strain on my foot and slowed my pace to a crawl as I struggled to navigate and manoeuvre my way toward the farm track.